Legalization and the Freedom Rally FAQ’s

 However, the purpose of the Freedom Rally is to educate the public about cannabis, the war on cannabis, and to promote cultural and political changes through that education; and to expose up-and-coming bands to larger audiences, provide local entrepreneurs a venue to sell their goods, and offer yummy, largely healthy foodstuffs to a hungry crowd.

-If people want to partake in a direct resistance to marijuana prohibition at our event, that is their choice, at their own risk.
+If people want to partake in direct resistance to marijuana prohibition at our event, that is their choice, at their own risk.

 I heard there are undercover cops in the crowd, is that true?

 In past years, yes.
 The Boston Police Department has used plainclothes officers to arrest selected attendees.
 A good measure of how many people attended the Freedom Rally in a given year is to take the number of people arrested, and multiply it by 1,000 — in other words, even during the worst years of arrests, well more than 99% of attendees suffered no problems.

 Does he have a food vending permit?
 If not, we warn you with the following:

 CHEECH: Yo man, that’s some heavy shit.
 What is in this shit, man?